• When does the League operate?

 What is the cost to enter a new team?

-League fees may vary annualy and are announced at the Annual General Meeting each season.
-This includes the cost of all regular season and playoff games and covers the cost of field permits, game officials and other administrative League costs such as insurance coverage, prizes and maintenance of the League web site.
-Other potential associated costs are the $200 performance bond, equipment rentals and purchases.
-The performance bond is a required by all teams as an assurance to show up for each game.
-The costs associated to equipment varies as it will depend on what you need to purchase as some equipment you may already own.
-Some of the equipment required are footballs, a kicking tee and goal post pad rentals (available for purchase from the League for $200).
-Team uniforms are not required but strongly encouraged as promotes League professionalism.
+Other potential associated costs a new team should be aware of is the $200 Performance Bond and equipment purchases.
+The Performance Bond is a required by all teams as an assurance their team will show up for each scheduled game.
+The costs associated to equipment will vary as it depends on what you need to purchase.
+New teams may already own some equipment required to play.
+Some of the equipment required are footballs, a kicking tee and goal post pads (available for purchase from the League for $200).
+Team uniforms are also required.

 If I am by myself, what can I do to join an existing team?

-Are there other things I can do to enjoy this League/touch football?
+Are there other things I can do to enjoy and contribute to the MTFL?

 Things Team Captains/Organizers might benefit from